 His numerological significance includes the number 12, symbolizing the cyclical nature of sin; the solitary 1, representing isolated pride; and the number 7, which connects to the structured completeness of evil in Hell.

-Crystals associated with him include red jasper and bloodstone, both of which symbolize his ichor and are utilized in talismans for enhancing resolve.
+Crystals associated with him include red jasper and bloodstone, both of which symbolize his ichor and are used in talismans to improve resolve.
 Obsidian offers insights into its abyssal nature but can shatter under holy light, indicating vulnerabilities.
-Rubies amplify anger, aligning with Mars and aiding in combat-related incantations, while bloodstone serves to mimic the consumption of essence.
-Black tourmaline provides grounding and protection against negative repercussions during rites.

 Other Correspondences

-In terms of metals, iron is significant for its binding qualities, symbolizing strength and resilience, and is often utilized in sigils that capture grudges.
+In terms of metals, iron is significant for its binding qualities, symbolizing strength and resilience, and is often used in sigils that capture grudges.
 Copper represents malice and conducts deceptive energies, linking back to Abezethibou’s Egyptian roots.

 Abezethibou’s Sigil and Symbols